ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ WhiteIsland is a working Unity project you can use to build your own app with positional tracking enabled.
 You can simply import it to Unity 2018.1.0 or higher.

 ++ WhiteIsland.apk is an optimised positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.
+Use the controller touchped to fly forward.
+(Will contain the latest updates, Head tracking should be even smoother since latest update)

 ++ WhiteRoomShootingColours.apk is the game you can see in the video.
-Only the environment is differnt from the WhiteIsland.apk.
+(It will not be updated any longer)

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed because it isn`t a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).